OpenVPN/openvpn/doc/man-sections/link-options.rst

          ping-restart 60            # Argument: timeout

 --link-mtu n
-  Sets an upper bound on the size of UDP packets which are sent between OpenVPN peers. *It's best not to set this parameter unless you know what you're doing.*
+  **DEPRECATED** Sets an upper bound on the size of UDP packets which are sent between OpenVPN peers. *It's best not to set this parameter unless you know what you're doing.*

+  Due to variable header size of IP header (20 bytes for IPv4 and 40 bytes for IPv6) and dynamically negotiated data channel cipher, this option is not reliable.
+It is recommended to set tun-mtu with enough headroom instead.

 --local host
   Local host name or IP address for bind.
 If specified, OpenVPN will bind